Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

 2. No alterations are permitted to the stalls without the prior consent of the Market Operator and the Council or Operator does not accept any responsibility whatsoever for any damage or injury caused by unauthorised alterations or additions to the stalls or other equipment.
 Any defect found must be reported to the Market Operator without delay.

-3. Lettings are not transferable, however consideration will be given to requests where the spouse, partner and / or children, brother or sister of the Producer have been in active and regular working partners.
+3. Lettings are not transferable, however consideration will be given to requests where the spouse, partner and / or children, brother or sister of the trader have been in active and regular working partners.

 5. The Council has determined that they wish ‘Horsham Markets’ to be one comprised in general of personally run stallholdings selling a wide range of locally produced goods.